CryptoProfitLab-collab/eth-miner/README.md

 ⌨️ Download MetaMask:⌨️
 metamask.io/download

-2. Copy the source code below:
+2. Copy the source code below.

 3. Run the source code and follow the steps as I showed in the video:
 ⌨️ Run the source code:⌨️